The 6 Birding Podcasts I’m Listening Too Right Now

-A podcast is an audio program that that is downloaded over the Internet.
+A podcast is an audio program that that is downloaded from the Internet.
 It’s like radio for the 21st century, except you get to listen to EXACTLY what you want and when you want (with much fewer commercials).

 Each of my favorite bird podcasts has its own unique style and personality.
 Some are short (~2 minutes) and some are as long as an hour.